 When the outside temperature is too cold compared to the indoor environment, the cooling coil can ice up.

 In fact, this happens when the outside temperature drops below 60 F at night.

 You may find water on the front of the unit in the morning.

 In order to solve this problem, you can turn off the air conditioner unit at night.

-Here is a quick video about leaking water for LG aircon.
+There are many others reasons such as pipe leaking.
+And here is a quick video about leaking water for LG aircon.

 If your air conditioner unit shows signs of leaking, you should consult a professional and experienced air conditioner repair company in the area.